 The most common treatment option is a surgical procedure called a frenotomy.
 When performed on a child younger than 6 months old, a frenotomy doesn’t even require anesthesia.
 Using a surgical knife or a sterilized scissor, the tongue tie is “released” by clipping the tissue underneath the tongue.
 This procedure is simple and presents very little risk.

-In one study of children with anterior and posterior tongue ties who had a frenotomy, were able to successfully breastfeed after the procedure.
+In one study of children with anterior and posterior tongue ties who had a frenotomy,

 As children reach 4 or 5 years of age, the shape of their mouths starts to change dramatically.
 At that point, any symptoms of a tongue tie may begin to disappear.
 If you elect not to have a frenotomy for your child, chances are that they won’t have lasting side effects beyond infancy and early childhood.